 Dr. Dym is in practice as a board and neuroradiology CAQ-certified neuroradiologist who did his fellowship training at Yale New Haven University Hospital and radiology residency at Lenox Hill Hospital in New York City.
-As a Medical Director and member of the quality assurance team for one of the largest radiology practices in the country, Dr. Dym reviews hundreds of misinterpreted neuroradiology studies a month.
+Until 2020, Dr. Dym was Medical Director and member of the quality assurance team for one of the largest radiology practices in the country.
+Through this he has reviewed hundreds of misinterpreted neuroradiology studies over the years.
 This exposure has led him, as an expert in misdiagnosed studies, to lecture extensively regarding medical missed findings and errors.
-He currently holds 29 state medical licenses and is on staff at over 500 hospitals throughout the country.
-His fields of expertise includes all stroke imaging, trauma, tumors, and degenerative diseases.
+He is now the Medical Director of Nines Radiology, where he is integrating world-class machine learning and workflow tools with the practice of radiology, to help deliver the best quality of care.
+He currently holds 29 state medical licenses and is on staff at over 300 hospitals throughout the country.
+His fields of expertise include all stroke imaging, trauma, tumors, and degenerative diseases.

 SPECIALIZES IN NEURORADIOLOGY OF THE FOLLOWING: